ibm-cloud-docs/discovery-data/configuring-fields.md

 | image |	Use this tag to annotate images and diagrams in your document. |
 {: caption="Default field labels" caption-side="top"}

 When you annotate one or more tables using the `table` field, you will automatically enable the **Table Understanding** enrichment for the entire collection.
 The **Table Understanding** enrichment is applied to the `html` field of your collection.
-For more information, see [Table Understanding](/docs/discovery-data?topic=discovery-data-understanding_tables).
+For more information, see [Understanding tables](/docs/discovery-data?topic=discovery-data-understanding_tables).
 {: #important}

 ### Best practices for annotating documents